LuisCristovao/Experiments/NewSite/one_page_site/ReadMe.txt

 - It must be possible to search by category or just by writing a text in search input.
 - The search engine must be capable of search in the text of projects pages.
 - There will be template pages to show all projects
+- Must have the following menu sites: **home, projects,blog posts,tags,youtube,github,contact**
+    - home will show 3 recent projects (of any type, blog or not) and 3 random.
+    - projects will show off all projects in chronological (recent to oldest edit)
+    - blog posts will show off all blog posts the same way as projects page.
+    - tags will show alphabet with all tags.
+    - the rest is  the same as the previous blog